nishanths/cocoa-hugo-theme/README.md

 # Cocoa

+__Update: August 2020:__ I will be actively maintaining this theme again, reviewing pull requests, and updating the theme to align with current Hugo practices in the next 2 months.
+I apologize for any lack of activity and response earlier.

+---

 A consistent and responsive [Hugo](https://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with clean typography.
 The primary typefaces are Open Sans, Raleway, and Ubuntu Mono.

 [__Demo__](https://themes.gohugo.io/theme/cocoa/) / [__Screenshots__](https://github.com/nishanths/cocoa-hugo-theme/blob/master/screenshots.md)